-The purpose of the learning activities offered here is to maximize student learning from authentic cross-cultural experiences they have online, and from readings and other sources providing substantive academic knowledge of the other cultural context.
+The purpose of the information and resources offered on this website is to maximize student learning from authentic cross-cultural experiences they have online, and from readings and other sources providing substantive academic knowledge of the other cultural context.
 They should learn about themselves as cultural beings as they learn about and from their conversation partners and about the “other” culture.
 Students also develop intercultural awareness in order to research another country with a better understanding of the perspectives in that country.
 We are currently conducting a study on the intercultural outcomes of this approach to learning.

 Approach to Learning: We promote an approach to learning which integrates frequent reflection, aims for real-world competencies, and integrates literacy with experiential learning.
 The methods and practices employed are authentic and High Impact.
 High impact practices for global competency may also include experiences like education or work abroad and collaborative online intercultural learning (COIL).
 We look to research on education abroad for elements of our approach, especially with regard to how to maximize learning from cross-cultural experiences (Paige, 2009).
 We achieve our goals for learning by: